Sign-up to receive regular information on the Admissions process, Open Mornings and other Tormead events.

 Music scholars and exhibition holders follow a programme of enrichment and extension including workshops, masterclasses and concert visits.

 Tormead runs an endangered instruments scheme, offering ten fully-funded places to learn an endangered instrument each academic year.
-This year places have been offered on bassoon, double bass, french horn, oboe, orchestral percussion, trombone and viola.
+For 2025-26 we have offered ten places on bassoon, trumpet, trombone, french horn and viola.

 We follow the Eduqas A level music syllabus which focuses on the three core elements of appraising, composing and performing.